Chunky Pedestals Candle Plant Holders

 Farmhouse Paint Technique

 I was inspired by some Column Pedestals made by With A Dash Of Color.
 Poppy painted her project with burnt umber.
-I haven’t used it for years, but had two small bottles in my paint stash.
-However, I chose to just paint the new wood and the corners of the columns with the base coat.
+I haven’t used it for years, but I had two small bottles in my paint stash.
+However, I chose just to paint the new wood and the corners of the columns with the base coat.

 After two coats of the burnt umber, I was ready to do a top coat.